 Different Type of Soldering

-There are so many meaningful (or just plain beautiful) ways to use broken china in jewelry.
+This technique is very different from the common type of soldering used for jewelry making.
+You don’t use a torch for this type of soldering, so there is no flame.
+Also, the soldering wire is a different type of wire than traditional wire solder.
+Another way it’s different is that low-temp soft soldering allows you to work with materials that would burn or melt under a torch flame.
+This includes crystals, lace or paper that has been sandwiched between glass, beach glass, wood, pebbles or a number of other found objects.There are so many meaningful ways to use broken china in jewelry.
 Spot a pretty but chipped teacup or saucer at a flea market?
 Rescue it and give it new life as a focal piece in upcycled china jewelry.
-Fallen in love with a china pattern (or several!) that’s beyond your budget?
-Buy a small, affordable piece and turn it into jewelry you can enjoy.
+Fallen in love with a china pattern that’s beyond your budget?
+Buy a small, affordable piece, and turn it into jewelry you can enjoy.
 Someone broke a piece of Grandma’s china?
-Turn the pieces into necklaces or other jewelry for all the ladies in your family.
-You can turn an heirloom dish into heirloom jewelry with Laura’s low-temp soldering technique.
-Once you’ve mastered the basic technique, you can use it to create all types of broken china jewelry: necklaces, rings, earrings, bracelets and charms.
+Turn the pieces into necklaces or other jewelry for the family.
+You can turn a broken heirloom dish into heirloom jewelry with Laura’s low-temp soldering technique.
+Once you’ve mastered the basic technique, you can use it to create all types of broken china jewelry!

 Order Laura Beth Love’s Make Vintage and Upcycled Jewelry to see all the steps for this fun and helpful soldering tutorial.
 After just one viewing, you’ll be making soft-solder or low-temp soldered jewelry in no time!